flimeyio/flimey-core/README.md

 ## About

-This project is work in progress.
-Do not use in production!
+**This project is work in progress.
+Do not use in production!**

 A detailled documentation can be found [here](https://github.com/flimeyio/flimey-core/wiki).

 The development setup/getting started guide can also be found [here](https://github.com/flimeyio/flimey-core/wiki/System-Setup).

+Our project kanban with open issues and development progress can be found [here](https://github.com/flimeyio/flimey-core/projects/1).

 ## Devlopment Stack